Twelve Tables: Table VIII: Torts and Delicts (Laws of Injury)

 Torts are laws dealing with litigating wrongs that occur between citizens.
-One such situation is that of physical injury, retaliation for which can range from dealing the perpetrator an injury in kind, to monetary compensation to the injured.
+One such situation is that of physical injury, retaliation for which can range from dealing the perpetrator with an injury in kind, to monetary compensation to the injured.
 This table also establishes the legal ramifications for damage dealt to property by animals and damage dealt to crops by people or animals.
 The penalty for stealing crops is hanging as sacrifice to Ceres.

 The table also describes several laws dealing with theft.

 Table IX: Public Law

 This section of the tables makes it illegal for anyone to define what a citizen of Rome is with the exception of the greatest assembly, or maximus comitatus.
-It also outlaws execution of those who are unconvicted, bribery of judges, and extradition of a citizen to enemy powers.
+It also outlaws the execution of those who are unconvicted, bribery of judges, and extradition of a citizen to enemy powers.